EthanShang8989/PremiumAddressGenerator/README.md

 ## Overview

 This Ethereum Address Generator allows users to generate Ethereum addresses that match specific prefixes and suffixes.
-It utilizes multiple CPU cores to efficiently create addresses, supporting a fast mode for rapid generation without progress updates.
+It utilizes multiple CPU cores to efficiently create addresses.

 ## Features